gzambotti/regimetypemap/README.md

 regimetypemap
 =============

-This is a web mapping that use Bootstrap 3.0 and ArcGIS JS 3.9.get
+This is web map (http://cga-3.hmdc.harvard.edu/migration/regime/new/) built using Bootstrap 3.0, ArcGIS JS 3.9, and ArcGIS Server.